JaneEnabling/docs/README.md

   JaneBrain - The controlling node in the bot-piece architecture.
   - stores and forwards code-blocks (CB's) for child Janes
-  - if a task requires coordination of components operated by seperate Janes, the JaneBrain would perform the coordination logic ie.
+  - if a task requires coordination of components operated by seperate Janes, the JaneBrain would perform the coordination logic

+        ie.
-        a drone uses 4 fans to manuever. each may be controlled by a single Jane, which all report to either a 5th JaneBrain device, or one of the 4 Janes (which would be the acting JaneBrain).
+        A drone uses 4 fans to manuever.
+Each may be controlled by a single Jane, which all report to either a 5th JaneBrain device, or one of the 4 Janes (which would be the acting JaneBrain).
+To manuever the drone, at least one of the 4 fans must change its speed/direction (assuming mounted rotor ducted fans).
+The JaneBrain would contain the CB that manages which fan(s) to change, and in what way, then sends those commands along as a JSON singleton object to be written to output, or as a stored CB.

   Janett - a "end node" bot-piece,
   - controls only self pin-writes/self outputs utilizing the jane++ software